-Here is, I daresay, Montreal’s best kept secret.
-It’s a shame that this city’s well-fed contentedly bounce back and forth between popular but really very average fares at GaNaDaRa and Maison Bulgogi, but an even bigger embarrassment is the complete lack of recognition for the existence of far better Korean food just a little way around the corner from the buzz center.
-There can be only two reasons why Maru is by far the best Korean restaurant we have frequented and why each time we were there there was only one other table of customers to make us feel so extremely sorry for this place: 1. you don’t know excellence when it’s thrust under your nose.
-2. and you haven’t been out a lot, have you?
+Here is, I daresay, Montreal’s best-kept secret.
+It’s a shame that this city’s well-fed contentedly bounce back and forth between popular but really quite average fares at GaNaDaRa and Maison Bulgogi, but an even bigger embarrassment is the complete lack of recognition for the existence of far better Korean food just a little farther out from the downtown sphere.
+Despite being by far the best Korean restaurant we have frequented, Maru has a really sorry flow of customers on any given night.

 We went back a second time just for the pancake, but we were pleased to discover another super tasty dish: the pork in spicy sauce (jeyuk bokkeum), served with a bowl of rice.
-Slices of pork meat stir-fried with onion, green pepper, cabbage, and coated in semi-thick red sauce, which has an option of 0-3 for spiciness (0 being mildest and 3 being extremely spicy).
+You get slices of pork meat stir-fried with onion, green pepper, cabbage, and coated in a semi-thick red sauce.
 We opted for a level 1 spiciness, which was just right.
 Its flavor was just as mouth-filling as the seafood pancake.
-Our only little gripe is that we suspect they put MSG and definitely a lot of salt in this one.
+Our only little gripe is that it tasted suspiciously like some MSG and a great deal of salt was involved.